huonglt/reactiveJS/README.md

 This app is running in node environment.

-I'm using ES6 with node v7 so some babel libraries are required
+To support module import ES 6 in node v7, I'm using babel-plugin-transform-es2015-modules-commonjs

 I started with reactive programing from java.
 And really enjoy it.